Testing the General Deductive Reasoning Capacity of Large Language Models Using OOD Examples: Results

 \subsubsection{Can LLMs generalize to compositional proofs?}

 Next, we test whether the model is able to generalize to compositional proofs that contain multiple different deduction rules.
 In the ID setting, the in-context examples and test examples are both generated from the same distribution of compositional proofs.
 In the OOD setting, the in-context demonstrations contain non-compositional examples of each rule that appears in the test example.
-In Figure~\ref{fig:compositional_accuracies}, we observe that the gap in proof accuracy between the ID and OOD settings is quite small, indicating that the models are able to generalize compositionally to an extent.
+In Figure~\ref{fig:compositional_accuracies}, in all but three experiments, we observe that the gap in proof accuracy between the ID and OOD settings is close to zero, indicating that the models are able to generalize compositionally to an extent.
 This is surprising since past studies show that LLMs struggle with compositional generalization, but this could be due to the fact that much of the previous work focused on semantic parsing rather than on reasoning.
-In addition, our study is limited by the token limit of the LLMs, as we are not able to further increase the complexity of the proofs without reducing the number of in-context examples, which would render the results difficult to compare. \textsc{GPT-3.5} and \textsc{PaLM} have difficulty when the number of rule types is $4$, with an example of an incorrect output given in right side of Figure~\ref{fig:compositional_accuracies}.
+But there is prior work showing that models can generalize compositionally in some settings, such as in \citet{DBLP:conf/blackboxnlp/HosseiniVBSC22} (see Figure~4) and in \citet{DBLP:journals/corr/abs-2210-03350} (see Figure~6).
+In addition, our study is limited by the token limit of the LLMs, as we are not able to further increase the complexity of the proofs without reducing the number of in-context examples, which would render the results difficult to compare. \textsc{GPT-3.5} and \textsc{PaLM} have difficulty when the number of rule types is $4$, with an example of an incorrect output given in the right side of Figure~\ref{fig:compositional_accuracies}.
 Interestingly, \textsc{PaLM}, \textsc{LLaMA}, and \textsc{FLAN-T5} sometimes perform better in the OOD setting than in the ID setting, showing that, in ICL, it is not always best to provide demonstrations from the same distribution as the test example.